karim-sharkawy/Notions-of-Positivity-and-Complexity-in-Quantum-Information-Theory/README.md

 # Our goals
 We're working on computing code that can find a liftable and extendable matrix.
 We have longer-term goals, but working on the short ones right now.
 We are testing our code with simple examples that we know will always give us a certain output so that we can make sure there's no bugs in the code.

 We plan to make a working code and focus on elegance later on.
-We're using Python along with NumPy, Random, and SciPy (specifically scipy.linprog).
+We're using Python along with NumPy, Random, and SciPy (specifically linprog).

 # What we're doing to meet those goals
-We are currently working together to compute the code and understand the theory.
-Some are focusing on theory while others are focusing on code so we may work with what we do best
++ Working together to compute the code and understand the theory.
+Some are focusing on theory while others are focusing on code
++ reading the professor's notes and making sure we understand our code
++ adding many comments everywhere so we know exactly what everything does and anyone reading the code can also understand it

 # File information
 1. test3 = code that creates a positive semidefinite matrix